Artem-SP/ToDo_GetApp/README.md

-Used technogies: ReactJS, Redux, Redux-presist
+Used technologies: ReactJS, Redux, Redux-presist